[Learn Korean I32] -(ㄴ/는)다니(까), -(ㄴ/는)다니까(요), -(ㄴ/는)다고(요)

 You use this grammar at the end of a sentence.

-For example, your sister is very sick and you have to go to check on her.
+For example, your sister is very sick and you must check on her.

 But no one pays attention to what you said.